Early Career Academic Programme (ECAP) Scheme

-The University of Aberdeen, NHS Education for Scotland (NES) and NHS Grampian and Highland are able to offer an additional opportunity as part of the Aberdeen Clinical Academic Training programme (ACAT) which is intended for entrants on core or run-through training in any discipline with NHS Grampian or NHS Highland.
+The University of Aberdeen, NHS Education for Scotland (NES) and NHS Grampian and Highland are able to offer an additional opportunity as part of the Aberdeen Clinical Academic Training (ACAT) Programme which is intended for entrants on IMT or run-through or core- training in any discipline with NHS Grampian or NHS Highland.

 The trainees will also be encouraged to formulate plans for medium to long-term research opportunities which may include fellowship applications or MD/PhD studentships or entering into training programmes with the view of progressing towards competing for SCREDS Clinical Lecture positions.

 A Clinical Academic Training background not only makes for a challenging, exciting and fulfilling career, but can increase career opportunities, opening up exciting doors in the world of research and clinical practice.
 Our previous Trainees have moved on to complete PhDs, take up SCREDS Clinical Lecturer positions and others have gone on to prestigious Academic Clinical Fellowships.